-The Directors of the Company who were in office during the year and up to the date of signing the financial statements were.
+The Directors of the Company who were in office during the year and up to the date of signing the financial statements were:

-Anthony Townsend (Chairman) John Allard Neil Collins Simon Hayes (appointed on 29 June 2015)
+Anthony Townsend (Chairman)

+John Allard

+Neil Collins

+Simon Hayes

 David Hunt (Chairman of the Audit Committee and Senior Independent Director)

 Vanessa Renwick

-Further information on the Directors can be found on page 24.
+Further information on the Directors can be found on the following page.
 Details of the Directors' remuneration arrangements can be found on pages 39 to 42.